 The Front of The Double Door Dog House

 The front is actually in three pieces.
-You can see the seams at the peak of the entry door.
-The front wall was screwed into place rather than nailing in the event that removal was ever necessary for any reason.
+You can see the seams at the peak of the entry doors.
+The front wall was screwed into place rather than nailed in the event that removal was ever necessary for any reason.